blipk/Bowser/README.md

 ![Bowser Settings GUI](doc/BowserGUI.png?raw=true "Screenshot of Bowser Settings GUI")

    Select a rule and the web browser it opens with will show in the drop down box.<br/>
    Choose another web browser to make it the default for the selected rule.<br/>
    Double click a rule to edit it.
 Use the Delete Rule button to delete the selected rule.<br/>
    All changes are saved as they are made.<br/>

-#### Press New Rule to make a rule
+#### Press New Rule to create a rule:

 ![Bowser Add Rule Dialog](doc/BowserAddRuleGUI.png?raw=true "Screenshot of Bowser Add Rule Dialog")

    Enter the text to search for and which parts of the URL you would like for it to be searched in.

-#### Enable 'Always Ask' under Default Web Browser
+#### Enable 'Always Ask' under Default Web Browser:

 ![Bowser Ask Rule Dialog](doc/BowserAskRuleGUI.png?raw=true "Screenshot of Bowser Add Rule Dialog")